-The 2nd Generation Fire TV Cube was released in October of 2019 and I’ve been using this on and off for the past three weeks.
+The 2nd Generation Fire TV Cube was released in October of 2019 and I first reviewed this when it was released at that time.

 This product was not given to TROYPOINT by Amazon.
 We pre-ordered this as soon as the news was released about this new model.

-The opinions that you find in this article are unbiased as are all of our reviews and products recommendations.
+The opinions that you find in this article are unbiased as are all of our reviews and product recommendations.

 To start, I must admit that I wasn’t a big fan of the 1st Generation Fire TV Cube.
 My opinion on the 2nd generation device has improved due to the upgraded power that Amazon has injected into this model.